ozcodex/meye/README.md

 - code extra material and thickness
 - change crafting level if have some extra flags
 - apply card modifications
+- show extras on card
+- create card reverse

 ## To do
-show extras on card
-create card reverse
+charge numbers colors if a mod was applied create subtypes and specializations

 v2:
 add more types of common objects